About San Jacinto — In Depth

 Criminal Records

-The criminal records ecosystem in Riverside County encompasses a variety of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Riverside County Sheriff's Office and local police departments maintain these records, which are accessible for background checks in compliance with the California Public Records Act.
-The California Bureau of Investigation provides additional resources for residents seeking statewide criminal history information.
+The criminal records ecosystem in Riverside County covers a variety of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+The California Department of Justice provides additional resources for residents seeking statewide criminal history information.
 Background checks typically include a review of arrest records, court dispositions, and any outstanding warrants.

 Vital Records

 For vital records in San Jacinto, such as birth certificates, death records, and marriage licenses, residents can turn to the California Department of Public Health's Vital Records program.
-This comprehensive resource allows individuals to request certified copies of these important documents, which can be essential for a variety of legal and personal purposes.
+This resource allows individuals to request certified copies of these important documents, which can be essential for a variety of legal and personal purposes.
 The process for obtaining these records is clearly outlined on the department's website, making it easy for local residents to access the information they need.

 Business & Licensing Records

-The City of San Jacinto's Community Development department oversees a range of business-related services and records, from issuing business licenses to managing zoning and permitting processes.
+The City of San Jacinto's Community Development department oversees a range of business related services and records, from issuing business licenses to managing zoning and permitting processes.
 The department also promotes economic development initiatives designed to strengthen the local economy.
 Entrepreneurs and business owners can tap into the city's online resources to navigate requirements for starting, operating, and expanding their enterprises within the community.

 Economy & Demographics